✓ Updated May 2026

 Airboat Adventure on the 'River of Grass'

-activityFeel the wind whip through your hair as your airboat glides across the vast sawgrass prairies, a quintessential Everglades experience.
-Keep your eyes peeled for alligators basking in the sun and a dazzling array of wading birds.
-Opt for a smaller, more intimate tour for a better chance to spot wildlife away from the main channels.
+activityFeel the wind whip through your hair as your airboat glides across the shallow waters of the Everglades, a truly unique way to experience this vast wetland.
+Keep your eyes peeled for alligators basking in the sun and a dazzling array of wading birds in their natural habitat.
+Opt for a tour that ventures into less-trafficked areas for a more intimate wildlife encounter.

 Best time: Nov-Apr